Polygon mesh: Vertex-vertex meshes

 Vertex-vertex meshes represent an object as a set of vertices connected to other vertices.
 This is the simplest representation, but not widely used since the face and edge information is implicit.
 Thus, it is necessary to traverse the data in order to generate a list of faces for rendering.
 In addition, operations on edges and faces are not easily accomplished.

 However, VV meshes benefit from small storage space and efficient morphing of shape.
 The above figure shows a four-sided box as represented by a VV mesh.
 Each vertex indexes its neighboring vertices.
-Notice that the last two vertices, 8 and 9 at the top and bottom center of the "box-cylinder", have four connected vertices rather than five.
+The last two vertices, 8 and 9 at the top and bottom center of the "box-cylinder", have four connected vertices rather than five.
 A general system must be able to handle an arbitrary number of vertices connected to any given vertex.

 For a complete description of VV meshes see Smith (2006).

 Face-vertex meshes

 Face-vertex meshes represent an object as a set of faces and a set of vertices.
 This is the most widely used mesh representation, being the input typically accepted by modern graphics hardware.

-Face-vertex meshes improve on VV-mesh for modeling in that they allow explicit lookup of the vertices of a face, and the faces surrounding a vertex.
+Face-vertex meshes improve on VV mesh for modeling in that they allow explicit lookup of the vertices of a face, and the faces surrounding a vertex.
 The above figure shows the "box-cylinder" example as an FV mesh.
 Vertex v5 is highlighted to show the faces that surround it.
 Notice that, in this example, every face is required to have exactly 3 vertices.
 However, this does not mean every vertex has the same number of surrounding faces.

 For rendering, the face list is usually transmitted to the GPU as a set of indices to vertices, and the vertices are sent as position/color/normal structures (in the figure, only position is given).
 This has the benefit that changes in shape, but not geometry, can be dynamically updated by simply resending the vertex data without updating the face connectivity.

 Modeling requires easy traversal of all structures.
 With face-vertex meshes it is easy to find the vertices of a face.
 Also, the vertex list contains a list of faces connected to each vertex.
 Unlike VV meshes, both faces and vertices are explicit, so locating neighboring faces and vertices is constant time.
 However, the edges are implicit, so a search is still needed to find all the faces surrounding a given face.
 Other dynamic operations, such as splitting or merging a face, are also difficult with face-vertex meshes.